MichaelZane/cra-template-toolkit-signin-up/README.md

 ## Using Auth0

 - https://auth0.com/
-- create you application and get your Domain and ClientID
+- create your application and get your Domain and ClientID

 - create a .env file and add the Domain and ClientId to the corresponding variable.